Men of Honor

 Men of Honor (released in the UK and Ireland as Men of Honour) is a 2000 American drama film directed by George Tillman Jr. and starring Robert De Niro and Cuba Gooding Jr. The film is inspired by the true story of Master Chief Petty Officer Carl Brashear, the first African American master diver in the United States Navy.

+Men of Honor was released by 20th Century Fox on November 10, 2000.
+The film received mixed reviews from critics and grossed $82.3 million against a $32 million budget.

 Plot

 Carl Brashear leaves his native Kentucky and the life of a sharecropper in 1949 by joining the United States Navy.
 Carl promised his father that he would never quit and would fight for what he wants.
 As a crew member of the salvage ship USS Hoist, where he is assigned to the galley, he is inspired by the bravery of Master Chief Petty Officer Leslie William "Billy" Sunday, who free-dives to rescue a diver knocked overboard without an air line.

 Sunday develops an air embolism that prevents him from diving without a fatal risk.
-Brashear is determined to become the first Black American Navy diver, proclaiming that he will eventually qualify as a master diver.
+Carl is determined to become the first Black American Navy diver, proclaiming that he will eventually qualify as a master diver.
 He is allowed to attend Diving and Salvage School in Bayonne, New Jersey, at which Master Chief Sunday is the head instructor.
-Sunday is under orders from the school's racist commanding officer Mr. Pappy to ensure that Brashear fails.
-The other students, led by Dylan Rourke, refuse to bunk with Brashear.
+Sunday is under orders from the school's racist commanding officer Mr. Pappy to ensure that Carl fails.
+The other students, led by Dylan Rourke, refuse to bunk with Carl.

-Brashear struggles to overcome his educational shortcomings, a result of leaving school in the seventh grade to work on his family's farm.
+Carl struggles to overcome his educational shortcomings, a result of leaving school in the seventh grade to work on his family's farm.
 He receives assistance from Jo, a female medical student who works part-time in the New York Public Library.
-Brashear proves to be a diver by rescuing a fellow student when the student's dive partner Rourke abandons him to die during a salvage exercise gone wrong.
-At Mr. Pappy's instruction, Rourke is awarded a medal, taking credit for Brashear's actions.
+Carl proves to be a diver by rescuing a fellow student when the student's dive partner Rourke abandons him to die during a salvage exercise gone wrong.
+At Mr. Pappy's instruction, Rourke is awarded a medal, taking credit for Carl’s actions.

-After learning that his father has died, Brashear encounters Sunday and the rest of the class at a bar.
-When Sunday asks Brashear if he thinks that he is better than him, the two don diving gear that fills with water to see who can hold his breath longer.
-After four minutes, Sunday's nose starts to bleed and the students drain his suit, leaving Brashear as the winner.
+After learning that his father has died, Carl encounters Sunday and the rest of the class at a bar.
+When Sunday asks Carl if he thinks that he is better than him, the two don diving gear that fills with water to see who can hold his breath longer.
+After four minutes, Sunday's nose starts to bleed and the students drain his suit, leaving Carl as the winner.